slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
-- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
+- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility. alan perlis - 1.
+One man's constant is another man's variable. alan perlis - 21.
+Optimization hinders evolution. alan perlis - 58.
+Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it. alan perlis - 63.
+When we write programs that "learn", it turns out that we do and they don't. alan perlis - 105.
+You can't communicate complexity, only an awareness of it. alan perlis - 120.
+Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."